rillonline/writing/kearsarge/kearsarge.md

 "It would put me in the limelight," I said.
 "There would be a lot of questions."

-Not to mention expose about Star and me.
+Not to mention exposure about Star and me.

 "I'll handle the press," Dad said.
 "The police will not be investigating this matter.
 It is regrettable, but it is the custom here in Ptolemy